 With our great network of writers and publicists, this rarely happens.
 But on the off chance it does, don’t worry — if we don't land it, we can customize your campaign to make sure it gets the attention it deserves.

 How big is the Little Star team?

-Little Star started off as just Dean Tartaglia, but over the years we’ve added a few publicists to take on full campaigns, including Bridjet Mendyjuk, Tanner Wertz and Bridget Ambrose.
+Little Star started off as just Dean Tartaglia, but over the years we’ve added another publicist Tanner Wertz to take on full campaigns, and a group of staff writers.
 Also, Chris Metchis is our data engineer, and Electric Fun manages the website content and infrastructure.
 Lastly, we have a number of experts and advisors available to us behind the scenes, as the music industry (and business in general) is always evolving.

 Our team is small but loyal — we eat/sleep/breathe/live this company.
 We’re proud of all the great work we've done to help bands get quality press!